BesnikShala/Lost-in-Thailand-MS2-Project/README.md

 * The user is able to switch between three different catagories and this will replace the content under each catagory rather than filling the page with too much text and images.
 The user can easily navigate the three catagories at any point.

-* The site has a contact form which is linked to an email API, this will allow users to be able to successfully fill out the contact form and send it to the site owner.
-The API will then send the relevant information back to the owner for them to process.
+* The site has a contact form for users to submit message requests for further information.

 ### Features to Implement